pablodecm/paper-inferno/paper/paper.md

 from [@Eq:opt_clf],
 and the analytical likelihood-based inference are also included.
-The uncertainties shown in
+The median expected uncertainties shown in
 \autoref{tab:results_table},
-with the exception of the analytical likelihood which was based on the extended analytical likelihood, were obtained with a binned likelihood by interpolating the histograms when the nuisance parameters are varied.
+with the exception of the analytical likelihood which was based on the extended analytical likelihood, were obtained by constructing a binned likelihood for the resulting histograms of the two mixture components.
+The binned models for the inference problems with nuisance parameters were obtained by interpolating the histograms when the nuisance parameters are varied one standard deviation in each direction, which is a common practice in high-energy physics statistical inference.

 \begin{table}
   \caption{Expected uncertainty on the parameter of interest $s$